meteor/meteor/docs/SETUP_METEOR_PROJECT.md

 Environments from multiple comments in a single file will be merged.
 Specifying unknown environments will result in no environment being detected.
 Specifying environments in a file outside of a package will overwrite the environment detected by the file location.

+## Example
+A complete example of how to set up ESLint-plugin-Meteor in your project can be found [here](https://github.com/wekan/wekan/pull/370).

 ## Next steps
 Set up ESLint to work with your editor to benefit fully from linting.